Achintya-Agnihotri/Achintya-Agnihotri/README.md

 # 👋 Hi there!
 I'm Achintya Agnihotri

-🎓 I'm a B.Tech student specializing in **AI & Robotics** at VIT, Vellore.
+🎓 I'm a B.Tech student specializing in **AI & Robotics** at VIT, Chennai.
 🎮 Passionate about **Game Development** and **Robotics** — I love building things from scratch.
 🛠️ Currently exploring **Gamemaker2D** and System Programming.